 Production is frequently something screenwriters misunderstand, so it was great to see Iain demonstrate that he cares every bit as much as us about STORY.
-Iain Smith clearly loves the creative process and puts major stock in storytelling as a whole.
+Iain clearly loves the creative process and puts major stock in storytelling as a whole.
 He talked of ‘going on an adventure’ via the story and said that “writers have to remember it starts with them”.
-MORE: 3 Questions Your Writing MUST Answer

 2) … But don’t forget it’s filmMAKING!

 But wait!
-There was a script in the sense that the movie was mapped out via a humongous four thousand and give hundred storyboards.
+There was a script in the sense that the movie was mapped out via a humongous four thousand, five hundred storyboards.
 Smith made the argument that George Miller is a filmmaker and it was his way of telling the story just as well as words on a page (and who are we to argue??
 Whether you enjoyed MAD MAX FURY ROAD or not, it told the story it set out to).

-But of course the studio didn’t like this idea so Smith hired ‘some poor guy’ to trawl through the storyboards and piece together a script to send The Money Men.
+But of course the studio didn’t like this idea.
+This meant Smith had to hire ‘some poor guy’ to trawl through the storyboards and piece together a script to send The Money Men.
 Apparently it was just 61 pages and ‘unreadable‘!
 But it kept those moguls happy!!!